zenml-io/zenml-projects/zen-news-summarization/README.md

 - **The materializer**: As mentioned above, the steps within our pipeline are using the concept of `Article`s to define their input and output space.
-Through this, we can show how to handle the materialization of these artifacts when it comes a data type that is not a built-in.
+Through this, we can show how to handle the materialization of these artifacts when it comes to a data type that is not built-in.
-- **The custom stack component**: The ultimate goal of an application such as `ZenNews` is to display to outcomes to the user directly.
+- **The custom stack component**: The ultimate goal of an application such as `ZenNews` is to display the outcomes to the user directly.
 With this project, we have used this as a chance to show the extensibility of ZenML in terms of the stack components and implemented a `DiscordAlerter`.
 - **The CLI application**: The example also includes a
 - [Click](https://click.palletsprojects.com/en/8.1.x/) CLI application.
 It utilizes how easily you can use our Python SDK to build your application around your ZenML workflows.
-In order to see it action simply execute:
+In order to see it in action simply execute:

   ```bash
   zennews --help